ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 pip install conx -U --user
 ```

-You will need to decide whether to use Theano, TensorFlow, or CNTK.
+You will need to decide whether to use TensorFlow, Theano, or CNTK.
 Pick one.
 See [docs.microsoft.com](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine) for installing CNTK on Windows or Linux.
 All platforms can also install either of the others using pip:

-It is recommended that you use TensorFlow.
+It is strongly recommended that you use TensorFlow.
 Do one of the following:

 ```bash
 pip install tensorflow